bonzanini/nlp-tutorial/README.rst

 Environment Set up
 -----

-The code has been tested with Python `3.4` and `3.5`.
+The code has been tested with Python ``3.4`` and ``3.5``.
+Support for Python ``2.7`` is best-effort, if you find an issue please report it.

 This paragraph describes how to set up your environment locally.

 Step 1 - clone this repo::